Akshay-Bhongade/headout_assignment/readme.md

 2. What is the balance of each credit type (cancellation, goodwill, gift_card)?

     Ans:
-    Extending on above, we can add more granularity to the query above to get the desired result.
+    Extending on above, we can add more granularity to the query to get the desired result.
-    Sum over **credit_type** will give the current balance on each type.
+    Sum over **credit_type** will gives the current balance on each type.

     ```sql